Submit Your Application!

 Submitting Your Application

-Although each program at Duquesne handles its own graduate admissions process, for most programs, you will be required to submit an online application through Duquesne (this is true for select programs that use a centralized application system).
-Please Note:
+Although each program at Duquesne handles its own graduate admissions process, for most programs, you will be required to submit an online application through Duquesne.
+Please note the following programs that use a different application:

 - Law School candidates will apply through the Law School Admissions Council and not through Duquesne's application system.

-- Applications to programs within the School of Health Sciences (Except candidates applying for the Health Management Systems degree) will also need to submit through a centralized application service.
+- Applications to programs within the School of Health Sciences (Except candidates applying to the MHA- Health Administration and MS- Biomedical Engineering degrees) will also need to submit through a centralized application service.
 Visit the School of Health Science's website for additional information.

 Submitting Your Supporting Documents